carlosp420/nymphalidae_diversification/MS.md

 combined the post-burnin mcmc generations from running BiSSE on 250 trees from the posterior distribution and found the same pattern as the BiSSE analysis on the maximum clade credibility tree (combined mcmc run in supp. mat.
 19;
-profiles plot of speciation rates in figure S5; boxplot of 95% credibility intervals in figure S6).
+profiles plot of speciation rates in Fig. S5; boxplot of 95% credibility intervals in Fig. S6).
-A BiSSE analysis to test whether the trait "feeding on Apocynaceae" had any effect on increased diversification rates found similar speciation rates for lineages feeding on Apocynaceae and other plants (Figure S7).
+A BiSSE analysis to test whether the trait "feeding on Apocynaceae" had any effect on increased diversification rates found similar speciation rates for lineages feeding on Apocynaceae and other plants (Fig. S7).
 It has been shown that BiSSE performs poorly under certain conditions [@davis2013].
 However, our data has adequate number of taxa under analysis (more than 300 tips), adequate speciation bias (between 1.5x and 2.0x), character state bias